We are pleased to share the report from Leslie and Bridget's visit to Amani in August 2023.

 Emmanuel’s formal appointment as Assistant Director in October 2017 and Fr Beatus’ improving health and gradual return to work in early 2018 were cause for celebration by both Amani and FOAT.
 News of the Bishop’s improved health and Joyce’s return during Bridget and Leslie’s visit (after a year’s absence) brought further good news and cause for celebration.
 Some key observations from their visit are outlined and illustrated below.

-The extensive outreach work brought about by the Ecumenical Project has led to more disabled coming to stay at Amani for various periods of time, some together with their mothers, others orphaned.
-This puts an ever increasing strain on Amani’s very limited resources, despite this, Amani has adapted its buildings at Chamwino, creating a room for six cots with a side room for one of the Masista (trainee nuns) to care for the disabled babies
+The extensive outreach work brought about by the Ecumenical Project has led to more coming to stay at Amani for various periods of time, some together with their mothers, others orphaned.
+This puts an ever increasing strain on Amani’s very limited resources, despite this, Amani has adapted its buildings at Chamwino, creating a room for six cots with a side room for one of the Masista (trainee nuns) to care for the babies with disabilities.

 Bridget and Leslie witnessed the challenges Amani was facing following the loss of experienced and committed staff in Daycare.
 With limited staffing, the group was confined to one classroom.
 It was encouraging though to learn of plans to recruit new teaching staff and helpers for this valuable service.